Podcast

 Your Host

-Martin Rodriguez is a doctoral student of intercultural studies at Fuller Theological Seminary, writing on missiology at the intersection of postcolonial hybridity theory and late-modern leadership theory.
-Since 2011, he has served as Family Life Minister at the Hollywood ...
+Martin Rodriguez is an assistant professor in the Department of Practical Theology at Azusa Pacific University.
+He holds a PhD in intercultural studies from Fuller Theological.
+His dissertation focuses on missiology at the intersection of postcolonial hybridity theory and late-modern leadership theory.
+Since 2011, he has served as Family Life Minister at the Hollywood Church of Christ (Hollywood, CA, USA ...

 Your Host

 Martin Rodriguez is a doctoral student of intercultural studies at Fuller Theological Seminary, writing on missiology at the intersection of postcolonial hybridity theory and late-modern leadership theory.
-Since 2011, he has served as Family Life Minister at the Hollywood Church of Christ (Hollywood, CA, USA).
-Before this he ...
+Since ...